Real-money online casinos are not currently legal in Wisconsin, so licensed apps like BetMGM, DraftKings, and Caesars do not operate in the state.

 When you’ve met all the requirements (like verifying your identity or reaching the minimum redemption threshold), you can cash out winnings.

 Sweeps Coins typically convert at a straight value of 1 SC = $1 USD.
-They can be withdrawn to your bank account or exchanged for gift cards to some of your favorite brands and retailers.
+They can be redeemed to your bank account or exchanged for gift cards to some of your favorite brands and retailers.

 Wisconsin Online Casino Sites Compared to Neighboring States